-Use our target date brochure to show sponsors the benefits of our series voted best-in-class,* including quality underlying funds, a well-designed glide path and superior long-term results.
+Use our target date brochure to show sponsors the benefits of our series, including quality underlying funds and a distinctive glide path approach.
 You can also use Target Date ProView® to compare up to four series with Morningstar® data in a client-ready report aligned with DOL guidelines.

 “Do you and your employees fully understand all of your plan fees?”